hansungkim1998/holla/README.md

 ## Description
 Holla is an interactive screaming battle.
 Yell as loud as you can to shoot a beam of light from your mouth and defeat your opponent!
 Let off all your stress by screaming like never before.

-Inspired by the [duel between Lord Voldemort and Harry from *Harry Potter*](https://www.youtube.com/watch?v=ImQAFLaRpfQ), Holla is a battle to scream louder than your opponent.
+Inspired by the [duel between Lord Voldemort and Harry from *Harry Potter*](https://www.youtube.com/watch?v=ImQAFLaRpfQ), Holla is a battle to scream louder (and longer) than your opponent.

 This project was done with Chae Eun Park for the Horizons Hackathon by HackGT in February 2020 at the Georgia Institute of Technology.